Finding a Mate: It’s Just Coffee

 Girl: Oh my!
 Oh my!
 It’s happened!
-I can’t believe Ty thinks I would date!
+I can’t believe Ty thinks I would alone!
 What kind of girl does he think I am?
-I thought he believed in courtship, too!
 Well, Dad said if any guy tried to ask me out, to tell them to talk to him.
 “I’m not comfortable meeting guys like that.
 You need to talk to my father.”

 Guy: Wha?
 It’s just coffee!
 Talk to her Dad?
 What am I supposed to say, “I’ve noticed your daughter is a girl and I’d like to talk to her?”
 It’s a little weird.
 I mean, I can’t tell him I want to marry her, when I don’t know her very well at all!
 If I was trying to win her hand in marriage, of course I’d talk to her dad, but I just wanted to chat!
 “Okay.
 Sorry.
 Didn’t mean to offend.”

-We’re concerned that many families don’t make any allowance for guy-girl friendship in their courtship model (and we know “courtship” can mean a wide range of things – see our post here).
+We’re concerned that many families don’t make any allowance for guy-girl friendship in their model.
 In fact, we’ve read an entire book arguing that friendships between guys and girls were somehow impure by nature.
 We disagree.
 We’d argue that friendship is one of the best foundations for marriage.
 That’s why we called our book, My Beloved and My Friend (from Song of Solomon 5:16).

-We expect most friendships to operate in that public space, especially for our younger children, but there really needs to be some private conversation before a relationship gains a formal status — even of “just” courtship.
+We expect most friendships to operate in that public space, especially for our younger children, but there really needs to be a lot of private conversation before a relationship gains a formal status — even of “just” dating.
 And we have to recognize, too, that as our children grow older and have their own lives as adults, it becomes more and more difficult to organize group activities around work and student schedules; it’s much easier to get a group of teenagers together than a gathering of twenty-somethings.

 But, how can you protect your daughter?
 Ask some questions.
 “Who are you meeting, honey?” and later, “How did it go?
 What’d you guys talk about?”
 Encourage her not to think ahead too far.
 She might have to work to keep from building dream castles while they are building their friendship, but we believe it is doable.

 So how’s a casual lunch or coffee different from dating?
 It depends on what you mean by dating – like “courtship,” the word has a bewildering mix of personal definitions.
-Mostly, it depends on the heart – is the intention to honor God, parents, each other in that meeting, in that relationship?
-Then does it matter if it’s called dating or courtship or whatever?
+Does it even matter what you call it?
+The important part depends on the hearts involved – is the intention to honor God, parents, each other in that meeting, in that relationship?
+Then does it matter if it’s called dating or courtship or finding a mate or whatever???

 Remember, when you see a young man and young woman in the coffee house together, you can’t always see what’s going on.
 Maybe they’re in a torrid romance; maybe they’re co-workers waiting on a client; maybe they’re consulting on a community project.
 They might be “just friends,” or they might be working on something more.
 Maybe they’re just getting to know one another.
 We really don’t need to worry about it.